haasn/libplacebo/README.md

 - `renderer.h`: A high-level renderer which combines the shader primitives and dispatch mechanism into a fully-fledged rendering pipeline that takes raw texture data and transforms it into the desired output image.
+- `utils/upload.h`: A high-level helper for uploading generic data in some user-described format to a plane texture suitable for use with `renderer.h`.
+  These helpers essentially take care of picking/mapping a good image format supported by the GPU.
+(Note: Eventually, this function will also support on-CPU conversions to a different format where necessary, but for now, it will just fail)

 This is the "primary" interface to libplacebo, and the one most users will be interested in.
 It takes care of internal details such as degrading to simpler